BioKom/Fib/add_ons/creator/readme.txt

 ===========

 In this folder the Fib creator submodul.
-It is an application, with a grapical user interface, for creating and changing Fib objects.
+It is an application, with a graphical user interface, for creating and changing Fib objects.